-As stated in code provision A.1.3 of the CG Code, notice of regular Board meetings will be given to all Directors at least 14 days prior to the scheduled Board meeting.
+As stated in code provision C.5.3 of the CG Code, notice of regular Board meetings will be given to all Directors at least 14 days prior to the scheduled Board meeting.
 For all other Board meetings, reasonable notice will be given.

-Pursuant to code provision A.6.7 of the CG Code, independent non-executive Directors and other non-executive Directors should attend general meeting(s) of the Company.
-During the year ended 31 December 2020, all of the independent non-executive Directors attended the annual general meeting of the Company on Monday, 29 June 2020 in person.
+Pursuant to code provision C.1.6 of the CG Code, independent non-executive Directors and other non-executive Directors should attend general meeting(s) of the Company.
+During the year ended 31 December 2021, two of the independent non-executive Directors attended the annual general meeting of the Company on Tuesday, 29 June 2021 in person.
+The absent independent non-executive Director reviewed the minutes and discussed with other Directors to develop a balance understanding of the views of the Shareholders who attended this annual general meeting of the Company.

-Pursuant to code provision A.2.7 of the CG Code, the chairman of the Board should hold meetings with independent nonexecutive Directors without the presence of other Directors at least annually.
+Pursuant to code provision C.2.7 of the CG Code, the chairman of the Board should hold meetings with independent non-executive Directors without the presence of other Directors at least annually.
 The Group has followed and will continue to follow the CG Code and ensure such meetings to be held in accordance with the CG Code.